snakajima/bonjour-http/README.md

 # bonjour-http

-This library makes it easy to use Bonjour connections among Apple devices (Mac, iPhone, iPad and Apple TV) and use HTTP as the Applicatio layer  protocol.
+This library makes it easy to use Bonjour connections among Apple devices (Mac, iPhone, iPad and Apple TV) and use HTTP as the Application layer protocol.

 ## Why HTTP?